Introducing a new cat to an existing pet

 Step one

-Carry your new cat from their room and place them in your bedroom and shut the door.
+Carry your new cat from their room and place them in your bedroom, then shut the door.

 Step two

 Allow your resident cat to walk into your new cat’s room and close the door.
-Have someone stay with them so that they can look out for any signs of distress.
+Have your helper stay with them, so they can monitor your cat for any signs of distress.

 Step three

-Then, you’ll need to go back to let your new addition out of your room and to explore the rest of the house.
+Then, you’ll need to let your new addition out of your room and allow them to explore the rest of the house.

 Step four

-Stay with them and if they start showing any signs of distress, carry them back to their room while the other person removes your resident cat.
+Stay with your new cat; if they start showing any signs of distress, carry them back to their room, while your helper removes your resident cat.

 This should only be done when your new cat is entirely relaxed in their own environment.